 IZUNA will assess out-of-country credentials, provided they are submitted together with a comprehensive ICES report.
 Please note, we will be looking for courses that meet equivalency, recency, and the relevant letter grade.
 Challenge exams or upgrading will be required if the prerequisite courses have not been taken within five years from your start date in the program.Top

 Participation in the selection process is not guaranteed to applicants only meeting the minimum entrance requirements.
 The program selects those applicants deemed to have the best opportunity for success.
 All complete applications will be reviewed by the program and shortlisted.
 Preference will be given to applicants with a strong GPA, post-secondary education, a demonstrated interest in the field and related volunteer/work experience.
-It is important that your achievement demonstrates an aptitude for success.
+It is important that your achievement demonstrates an aptitude for s

 To become a registered technologist in Canada, internationally trained technologists must pass the Canadian Association of Medical Radiation Technologists (CAMRT) certification exam.
 There are refresher and exam preparation courses available from the CAMRT.
 In addition, the CAMRT offers credential assessment services to help internationally educated technologists assess their eligibility for certification: